tencent-quantum-lab/tensorcircuit/examples/omeinsum_julia/README.md

 ## Experiments

 We test contractors from OMEinsum on Google random circuits ([available online](https://datadryad.org/stash/dataset/doi:10.5061/dryad.k6t1rj8)) and compare with the cotengra contractor.
+For circuits only differ in PRNG seed number (which means with the same tensor network structure, but different tenser entries), we choose the one with the largest seed.
+For example, we benchmark `circuit_n12_m14_s9_e6_pEFGH.qsim`, but skip circuits like `circuit_n12_m14_s0_e6_pEFGH.qsim`.
 We list experimental results in [benchmark_results.csv](benchmark_results.csv).